Blossom Dearie: 1970s and later

 In 1970, after a period of inactivity, Dearie released the album That's Just the Way I Want to Be (including her homage to Dusty Springfield).
-In 1974, Dearie established her own label, Daffodil Records, which allowed her to fully control the recording and distribution of her albums.
-Dearie appeared on television throughout her career, including voice work for the children's educational series Schoolhouse Rock!
+In 1974, she established her own label, Daffodil Records, which allowed her to fully control the recording and distribution of her albums.
+Dearie appeared on television throughout her career, including voice work for the children's educational series Schoolhouse Rock!.
 Some of her pieces in this series were written by her friend Bob Dorough, the jazz singer and composer with whom she performed in Paris in the 1950s.
 Her voice can be heard on "Mother Necessity", "Figure Eight", and "Unpack Your Adjectives".
 She received a Grammy nomination in 1973 for Best Recording for Children with the album Multiplication Rock.

 The songwriter Johnny Mercer, with whom Dearie collaborated for her 1975 song "I'm Shadowing You", gave one of his final compositions to her for the title song of her 1976 Daffodil album My New Celebrity is You.
 According to Dearie, she and Mercer were close friends.

 In 1983, Dearie was awarded the first Mabel Mercer Foundation Award.